freebasic/fbfrog/readme.txt

 To do:

+* Separate FB keyword tables for types/#defines/functions/keywords e.g.: we can have an imageinfo type, because FB's imageinfo is only a function. we can't have a field called rgb, because that's a #define (fields normally can be named after most keywords).
+    * this is also a good chance to speed up the keyword check in ASTCLASS_FIELD emitting

 * Add -split <pattern> option to emit multiple files
     - need multiple extern blocks
     - version defines checks must be emitted into each file?